 Identical Property Titles

 Properties under identical property titles must have uniform names.
 The taxpayer listed on the purchase property should be identical to the taxpayer listed on the relinquished property.

 Choosing Replacement Property

-To favorably apply 1031 exchange into commercial multifamily properties, investors are advised to know the types of the properties skin-deep and acquaint themselves with the different setups of the said investment strategy.
+To favorably apply 1031 exchange into commercial multifamily properties, investors should know the types of the properties skin-deep.
+They should also acquaint themselves with the different setups of the said investment strategy.